trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 Um, there's just solutions like CurseMaven and Modrinth has a maven for all uploaded mods, which is useful for mods that aren't exposing themselves as APIs, and you know, for just like, casual add-on developers.

 And...
-I think the space for API developers kinda of set off a higher standard for understanding the ecosystem, settup up Maven, and the communication there.
+I think the space for API developers... kind of already sets a higher standard for understanding the ecosystem, set up up Maven, and the communication there.

 Maybe a much less significant concern.